Confidence in euro zone economy near a four-year high

 Overall, the Commission noted "the marked improvement in industry confidence" as well as in services, retail trade and consumer confidence, which all pointed to an improvement in companies' plans to hire more staff.

-"The improvement in euro area sentiment was fueled by brightening confidence among consumers, but confidence also improved among managers in retail trade, services, construction and, particularly, industry," the survey said.
+"The improvement in euro area sentiment was fuelled by brightening confidence among consumers, but confidence also improved among managers in retail trade, services, construction and, particularly, industry," the survey said.

 (Brussels newsroom; Editing by Larry King)